You want smart political talk without the meltdowns?

 My goal is to only book friends of yours onto my show.

-It's gonna be like a running is that it?
+It's going to be like a running.

-Um well, I guess that's it.
+Well, I guess that's it.

 I'm banned from your show.

-I'm never gonna make it.
+I'm never going to make it.

-Had they been if they had influence, you tell me if I'm wrong or not.
+Had they been, if they had influence, you tell me if I'm wrong or not.

 If they had had influence, Donald Trump never would have been elected.